Staircase Renovation Tips: From Installation to Maintenance

 However, if you find that you won’t be using the stairs on a regular basis (stairs that lead to the basement or the attic), you may want to choose materials that are a bit on the lower end.
 The amount of space that you have will also play a role in the decision process.

-The average price of a staircase
+The average cost of an interior staircase

 If you will be using it often and plan to carry large amounts of materials, choose accordingly.
 In most cases, a nice staircase will run somewhere to the tune of $5000, including labour.
 When you hire a contractor to do the job, before you sign the contract, make sure that the finishing process and the installation costs are included in the quoted price.